 With so much to see and do in Santa Barbara, your instinct may be to hop in your car each morning without even thinking about it.
 But, luckily for you, the city boasts a number of care and car free activities, each of which offers their own unique brand of fun, and none of which involve parking meters.
 Check ’em out!

-Whether your taste in wheels leans toward beach cruiser, road bike, scooter, moped, roller blades, or a surrey—better known as a bicycle built for, well, up to eight!—Wheel Fun Rentals has you covered.
+Whether your taste in wheels leans toward a beach cruiser, road bike, scooter, moped, rollerblades or a surrey—better known as a bicycle built for, well, up to eight!—Wheel Fun Rentals has you covered.
 With its convenient location on Cabrillo Boulevard, adjacent to the end of Santa Barbara’s famed State Street right where it hits the beach, you’ll be off on your adventure immediately.
 Take advantage of that starting point by following the long, paved bike path built into the sand.
-You’ll wind your scenic way from East Beach to the harbor, past Leadbetter Beach, and all the way up to Shoreline Park, which offers a great spot to stop and take in a truly incredible view of the city and coastline, dotted with surfers and sunbathers, paddleboarders and pelicans.
+You’ll wind your scenic way from East Beach to the harbor, past Leadbetter Beach and all the way up to Shoreline Park, which offers a great spot to stop and take in a truly incredible view of the city and coastline, dotted with surfers and sunbathers, paddleboarders and pelicans.
 If you’re lucky, you may even score a glimpse of a pod of dolphins, or a lovely, lone whale cruising through the channel.

 One thing you’ll quickly notice about Santa Barbara is that its streets were made for walking.
 From Cabrillo’s beachfront promenade to State Street’s wide sidewalks and the open-air Paseo Nuevo mall, to tucked-away enclaves like La Arcada and the famed art- and wine-saturated Funk Zone, getting a serious taste of Santa Barbara is often as simple as putting one foot in front of the other.
-With little boutiques, specialty shops, galleries, bars and restaurants peeking from every corner, plan to play it by ear, follow your nose, and change directions according to whatever catches your eye.
+With little boutiques, specialty shops, galleries, bars and restaurants peeking from every corner, plan to play it by ear, follow your nose and change directions according to whatever catches your eye.
+To see the city from a different, on-foot perspective, check out these free walking tours throughout Santa Barbara.
 If you need to stop and refuel during your journey, forego the usual suspects and go where the locals go: Check out the Dune Coffee Roasters or Handlebar Coffee Roasters for an artisanal cup of joe.
 Above all, remember that in this friendly, casual city, you’ll never go wrong if you let your instincts chart your course.